 Our kids do take a lot of our time and energy, but by knowing how my husband expresses his love to me, I don’t have the stress of forcing him into showing love the same way I do.
 I don’t want this control anyway.

 If your husband’s priorities are still causing conflict in your marriage, consider praying about those things.
 Pray how you can love and support him in a new way.
 Pray for God to impact his heart.
-And always be open in communicating with him with love being your first priority, rather than trying to change him.
+And always be open in communicating with him with love being your first priority in marriage, rather than trying to change him.

-What ways do you prioritizing marriage and prioritize your husband?
-What are the most challenging ages of kids to do this?
+What ways are you already using for prioritizing your marriage?
+What are the most challenging stages of raising kids where it’s difficult to prioritize your marriage?
 I would love to hear more ideas!